Eugen Kumičić

-Eugen Kumičić (11 January 1850 – 13 May 1904) was a prominent Croatian writer and politician.
-Kumičić was one of the most prolific Croatian novelists of the realism era and a pioneer of naturalism in Croatian literature.
+Eugen Kumičić (11 January 1850 – 13 May 1904) was a Croatian writer and politician.
+Kumičić is one of the most prolific Croatian novelists of the realism era and is considered a pioneer of naturalism in Croatian literature.

 Biography

 Kumičić was born in Brseč, Mošćenička Draga (now in Primorje-Gorski Kotar County), a small town in Istria, then part of the Austrian Empire.

 After majoring philosophy at the University of Vienna, he returned to Croatia and worked as a teacher in high schools in Split and Zadar.
 From 1875 to 1878 he spent two years in Paris and six months in Venice, preparing for his French and Italian teaching examinations.
 While in France, he came into contact with naturalist writing, primarily through the works of Émile Zola.

 Upon returning to Croatia, he spent the period from 1879 to 1883 teaching French and Italian in a Zagreb high school.
 During that time, he became actively involved with the Croatian literary scene, as well as political activism.
 An ardent supporter of Ante Starčević's political program and one of his closest associates, he quit the civil service in 1883 in order to pursue a political and literary career.
 With Matko Laginja and Erazmo Barčić he launched the Primorac magazine in Kraljevica.
 He also worked as the editor of the Croatian Party of Rights' magazines Hrvatska vila (1882–1883) and Hrvatska (1887–1888), and published essays, opinion pieces and short stories in them.
 In 1884 he was elected to Croatian Parliament and he spent most of his political career opposing the Hungarian nationalists.